rskottap/imfind/FINDME.md

 3. Finds the most similar images based on similarity between the user description and the generated image description embeddings (nothing fancy, just your simple dot products).

-If no gpu is available, by default uses the BLIP image captioning model which is much smaller in size and has fast inference times even on cpu.
+- If no gpu is available, by default uses the BLIP image captioning model which is much smaller in size and has fast inference times even on cpu.

-If gpu is available and LLaVa-v1.5 model can be loaded and run, only then uses the LLava model.
+- **If gpu is available and LLaVa-v1.5 model can be loaded and run, only then uses the LLava model.
 Else, uses BLIP on gpu.
+LLaVa on cpu is too slow.**
-EasyOCR is used in both cases.
+- EasyOCR is used in both cases.

-**Possible errors while running LLaVa 1.5 on GPU:**
+#### Possible errors while running LLaVa 1.5 on GPU
 - If Pytorch reserved but unallocated memory is a lot, then try `export PYTORCH_CUDA_ALLOC_CONF=expandable_segments:True`
 - Check there is enough memory on GPU (`nvidia-smi`) to be able to load the model onto it.
 Uses `device_map='auto'` only if multiple gpu's are available.
 If not multi-gpu, tries to load the entire model onto single gpu.